SACRALITY DISTINGUISHES KINGS FROM CHIEFS,* AND

 The architecture and decor of the first Baroque ("Jesuit") church in France suggests that obeying the king is necessary for salvation.
 At its summit, a king and crown.

-The Aldermen of Paris Rendering Homage to Saint Genevieve by Nicolas de Largillière, 1696, at Saint-Etienne-du-Mont in Paris / zoom
+Ex-voto to Saint Genevieve by Nicolas de Largillière, 1696, at the church of Saint-Etienne-du-Mont in Paris / zoom

-• The Church became conservative bastion"We must throw ourselves at the feet of the bishops, they alone can save us now!" cried a famous philosopher, terrified by insurgents' discipline during the Revolution of 1848.
+- The Church became a conservative bastion: "We must throw ourselves at the feet of the bishops, they alone can save us now!" cried a famous philosopher, terrified of insurgents' discipline during the Revolution of 1848.

 A crucifixion hovers over the trial of Communard insurrectionists (in 1871; full chapter here.)